shshwtkhr/Deep-Convolutional-Neural-Networks-for-Sentiment-Analysis-of-Short-Texts/README.md

 Implemented the Character to Sentence Convolutional Neural Network (CharSCNN) architecture as described in the research paper (https://www.aclweb.org/anthology/C14-1008.pdf).
 For training the neural network: used the Stanford Twitter Sentiment corpus (STS), which contains Twitter messages.</p>

-<h3>To duplicate the project results, clone this reposotiry and run the Torun.py file from the src folder.</h3>
+<h3>To duplicate the project results, clone this repository and run the Torun.py file from the src folder.</h3>

 <h2>Presentation of the project work:</h3>